gary-jipp/lighthouse-websockets/README.md

 # Multi Page Ract Apps
 [ ] What is a MPA in React?
 [ ] How do we achieve this
 [ ] Routing Libraries.
-When to use, when its Overkill?
+When to use?

 # WebSockets
 [ ] What is WebSockets?